-ESOL111 ADVANCED II Prerequisite: ESOL110
+ESOL111 ADVANCED II

 An advanced ESOL grammar/writing course designed to help students Speakers of Other Languages improve their writing skills.
 This course will focus on the ability of writing essays and compositions following sentence structure, grammatical rules, and writing context.
 The students will be exposed to small work groups and written presentations.
-The requirement to move to the next course is a "PASS."
-With a grade of "NO PASS" the student must repeat the course.